basho-labs/ansible-riak/README.md

 Requirements
 ------------

-Tested with Riak 1.4.10 on CentOS 6 and Ubuntu Precise.
+Tested with PackageCloud install of Riak on CentOS 6 & 7 and Ubuntu Precise.

 Role Variables
 --------------